 The Reserve Bank is committed to maintaining financial stability in the banking system.

 It is worried that as much as 30 per cent of the banks' new mortgage lending is in the riskier high-LVR brackets.

-That's much higher than the historical average of about 20 per cent, and could leave homeowners in serious trouble if house prices fell suddenly.
+That's much higher than the historical average of roughly 20 per cent, and could leave homeowners in serious trouble if house prices fall suddenly.

-"House prices are high by international standards when compared to household disposable income and rents," Wheeler said.
+''House prices are high by international standards when compared to household disposable income and rents,'' said Wheeler.